Capillary fluctuations and energy dynamics for flow in porous media: Summary

 \section{Summary}

 We derive non-equilibrium thermodynamics for immiscible fluid flow in porous media using the method of time-and-space averaging.
-Averaging in both time and space reveals macroscopic thermodynamic fluctuation terms, which are athermal in nature and account for fluctuations due to multi-scale effects such as capillary pressure dynamics.
+Averaging in both time and space reveals macroscopic thermodynamic fluctuation terms, which are athermal in nature and account for internal energy transfers due to multi-scale effects such as capillary pressure dynamics.
 An entropy production equation is derived that includes the relevant fluctuation terms, which is converted into flux-force form to support the derivation of phenomenological equations.
 The standard equations for effective permeability can be derived, which can be generalized to cross-coupling forms in situations where significant momentum exchanges occur between fluids.
-Key results of the theory are (1) a REV constraint on ``slow" fluctuations observed during steady-state displacement, which is needed to derive the flux-force form of the entropy inequality; and (2) a dynamic capillary pressure expression that includes the effects of films and capillary fluctuations.
+Key results of the theory are (1) a time-and-space REV constraint on fluctuations observed during steady-state displacement, which is needed to derive the flux-force form of the entropy inequality; and (2) a dynamic capillary pressure expression that accounts for the effects of films and capillary fluctuations.
 Using simulation and experimental data we show that capillary fluctuations represent a significant part of the non-equilibrium energy dynamics for immiscible fluid flow.
 Based on experimental data, we assess the distribution for capillary fluctuations for time intervals ranging from $\Lambda=8$ seconds to $\Lambda=512$ seconds.
-We show that the power spectrum for fluctuations can be characterized by a simple scaling law.
 The net contribution for fluctuations during unsteady displacement varies from $5$--$10$\% of external pressure-volume work.
-Our results indicate that capillary fluctuations are an essential consideration to determine REV for immiscible fluid flow.
-Further work is needed to evaluate constitutive models for the dynamic capillary pressure in different types of porous media.
+Our results indicate that capillary fluctuations are an essential consideration to determine REV for immiscible displacement.
+Further work is needed to determine whether net energy contributions due to capillary fluctuations and surface energy will cancel based on the REV constraint derived in this paper.